godotengine/godot-docs/learning/step_by_step/instancing.rst

 -----------------

 Select one of the many copies of the balls and go to the property editor.
-Let's make it bounce a lot more, so look for the bounce parameter and set it to 1.0:
+Let's make it bounce a lot more, so look for the Bounce parameter and set it to 1.0:

 .. image:: /img/instedit.png

-The next it will happen is that a green "revert" button appears.
-When this button is present, it means we modified a property from the instanced scene to override for a specific value in this instance.
+Grey "revert" button will appear.
+When this button is present, it means we modified a property in the instanced scene to override a specific value in this instance.
 Even if that property is modified in the original scene, the custom value will always overwrite it.
 Pressing the revert button will restore the property to the original value that came from the scene.